Mariacarla Boscono: Theatre career

 On 18 May 2006, Boscono made her theater debut as Solange in Jean Genet's The Maids at the Lee Strasberg Theatre Institute in New York.
 Margherita Missoni played the role of her sister.
-In 2010she played the role of Florizer in Imogen Kusch's Shakespeare's Women at Colosseum in Rome, while in 2011 she acted in The Winter's Tale and Cymbeline, both by Imogen Kusch.
+In 2010, she played the role of Florizer in Imogen Kusch's Shakespeare's Women at Colosseum in Rome, while in 2011 she acted in The Winter's Tale and Cymbeline, both by Imogen Kusch.

 Personal life

 In August 2012, Mariacarla announced the birth of her daughter.
 She is a single mother.